tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 You may have known that TiKV divide all the data into different regions, and each replica of some certain region is on its own TiKV node, and pd will manage the meta infomation about where are the replicas for some certain key is.

 The code above seems doesn't cover the steps which decide which TiKV node should we send the request to.
 But that's not ture.
-The code which do these jobs is hidden under [`execute`](https://github.com/tikv/client-rust/blob/b7ced1f44ed9ece4405eee6d2573a6ca6fa46379/src/request.rs#L33), and you'll find the the code which tries to get the TiKV node [here](https://github.com/tikv/client-rust/blob/b7ced1f44ed9ece4405eee6d2573a6ca6fa46379/src/pd/client.rs#L42) , and it is called by `retry_response_stream` [here](https://github.com/tikv/client-rust/blob/b7ced1f44ed9ece4405eee6d2573a6ca6fa46379/src/request.rs#L52):
+The code which do these jobs is hidden under [`execute`](https://github.com/tikv/client-rust/blob/b7ced1f44ed9ece4405eee6d2573a6ca6fa46379/src/request.rs#L33), and you'll find the code which tries to get the TiKV node [here](https://github.com/tikv/client-rust/blob/b7ced1f44ed9ece4405eee6d2573a6ca6fa46379/src/pd/client.rs#L42) , and it is called by `retry_response_stream` [here](https://github.com/tikv/client-rust/blob/b7ced1f44ed9ece4405eee6d2573a6ca6fa46379/src/request.rs#L52):

 ```rust, no_code
 fn store_for_key(